rereprep/ArkRightAnalog/README.md

 Disable Adrenaline's kernel plugin if you want to use this as they conflict.
 Also i noticed oclock plugin makes ARK blackscreen if enabled together with this.

 Have fun, also please notify me if you can also pass R2/L2/L3/R3 buttons to ePSP when DS3Vita/DS4Vita is used.
 Something i couldn't do.

+You can also use the EBOOT.PBP i provided to check if right analog info can be read, copy the eboot to your ux0:/pspemu/psp/game/controller folder.
+It is a modified version of basic controller sample found in PSP SDK, it can read info from regular PSP buttons/stick plus right analog and R2/L2/R3/L3 buttons.
+The last 4 buttons are for future compatibility.